ocaml/opam/doc/pages/FAQ.md

   re-installing even if that fails.
 * If all else fails, you can re-install your current set of packages from scratch using `opam switch reinstall`.
-* You can force OPAM to register an installation or removal _without actually performing anything_ using `opam install|remove --fake`.
-This is not recommended though, as your manual install may not be exactly equivalent to the one expected by other OPAM packages, and OPAM may later on trigger reinstallations or upgrades of the package.
+* You can force opam to register an installation or removal _without actually performing anything_ using `opam install|remove --fake`.
+This is not recommended though, as your manual install may not be exactly equivalent to the one expected by other opam packages, and opam may later on trigger reinstallations or upgrades of the package.
 Don't complain if you mess up your installation using this!
 If you want to control how a package is installed or modify it, the right way is `opam pin`.